Volt is a way of giving you more control over your payments to Flick, which can make your budgeting easier. Think of it as a payment smoother.

-Decide how much you want to pay each week (your Regular Payment), and when you want us to take money from your Volt to help pay your bill (your Volt Trigger).
+Decide how much you want to pay each bill, and when you want us to use money from your Volt to help pay your bill.

-You can edit your settings easily in your app, whenever you want.
+You can edit your settings whenever you want.

-We still issue you your normal bill each Tuesday, and take a payment on Thursday.
+We still send you your normal bill on a Tuesday, and take a payment on Thursday.

 But what we take, and from where, depends on how you've set up your Volt.
 You are in complete control!

 Step 3: Let your Volt go to work

 When you get your bill, one of three scenarios will play out.

 - If it costs less than what you’ve set to pay each bill, the difference goes into your Volt.